The Real Estate Market and the Pandemic

 RB: Do you expect a surge in home buying / renting once restrictions are fully lifted?

-ZR: I’ve actually already seen a surge in both buying and selling.
+ZR: I’ve actually already seen a surge in both buying and selling a home.
 As restrictions start to be lifted, I’ve seen more people looking for a home that better suits their needs.
 As more people transition to working from home full time, I see that homes with great zoning and bright spaces will be in huge demand.
 I think people have also realised during the pandemic that good neighbours are essential, and that community spirit is an important part of life, so access to good community facilities will also be in high demand.

 RB: How do you see the market playing out for the rest of the year?